-One method for determining whether the top end of your engine needs rebuilt is to perform a wide open throttle kicking compression test.
+One method for determining whether the top end of your engine needs rebuilt is to perform a WOT (Wide Open Throttle) kicking compression test.
 Before performing the procedure please read the caution notes below.

-- There is a large wide range of variability in reading compression gauges. - The head volume of this Cobra Motorcycle is very small and requires 20 kicks before you establish the most accurate reading possible. - Because of the geometry of the spark plug used in this Cobra Motorcycle, the adapter used with your compression tester must have a similar volume protruding into the combustion chamber to establish an accurate value. - Length of hose on the compression tester will affect the reading.
+- There appears to be a wide range of variability in reading compression gauges across the country. - The head volume of this Cobra Motorcycle is very small and so requires many kicks ~20 before you establish the most accurate reading possible. - Because of the geometry of the spark plug used in this Cobra Motorcycle, the adapter used with your compression tester must have a similar volume protruding into the combustion chamber to establish an accurate value. - Length of hose on the compression tester will affect the reading.
 The shorter the hose length the more accurate your reading will be.